elmoghany/Attaching-LoRA-to-Stable-Diffusion/README.md

-# Attaching controlNet into Stable Diffusion to finetune the model
+# Attaching LoRA into Stable Diffusion to finetune the model

 ## LoRA Architecture
 ![picture](LoRA-Data/LoRA-architecture.png)